 What is follow for follow?

 Follow for follow is a term used for the practice of asking people to follow you in exchange for a follow back.
 Person A says to Person B, “Hey, if you follow me, I’ll follow you back.”

 Person A and Person B both gain a follower.

 It all sounds great on paper.
 Both people get a new follower.
-With enough new followers, both are able to join the Medium Partner Program, and both can start getting paid.
+With enough new followers, and more followers means more people reading your content, right?

 There are even several Facebook groups that promote the concept, and entire threads are dedicated to the promise that each engagement or clap or follow will be reciprocated.

 On the surface, this all sounds fantastic.
 Everyone benefits.
 Everybody’s happy.